AlexJBustillos/plantparenthood/README.md

 # Plant Parenthood
 Become a better plant parent.
+Plant Parenthood is a database of over 200+ common indoor houseplants.
+Sign up to easily track plants you own and have quick access to their care information.

-Technologies Used:
+## Technologies Used:
 * Node/Express
   * Key modules:
     * Cheerio - Plant data scraping from 2 different sources